TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-layered-data.md

 I learned a lot more about the TypeScript type system.
 Learning new things is always worthwhile.

 The strict typing actually helped me during implementation.
 As I figured out which layers to forward calls on to, I often ended up changing the `SpreadsheetData` instance I was calling.
-VS Code intellisense immediately reminded me that I needed to change the snapshot I was passing in too.
+VS Code Intellisense immediately reminded me that I needed to change the snapshot I was passing in too.